- Buy & sell US stocks and AU shares with zero commission.

 eToro has millions of users in more than 140 countries.
 Its platform is ideal for clients with at least a basic knowledge of share trading.

-eToro attracts clients who want to mimic the actions and trade strategies of other successful users.
+eToro attracts clients who want to invest passively by mimicking other successful users' actions and trade strategies.

 Why would you choose eToro over competing platforms?

-eToro prides itself on being one of the world's leading social trading platforms, and providing plenty of options for investors and traders.
-Its commission-free fee structure makes it one of the least expensive ways for Australians to trade in US stocks, although there is a small foreign exchange margin to pay.
+eToro prides itself on being one of the world's leading social trading platforms and providing plenty of options for investors and traders.
+Its commission-free fee structure makes it one of the least expensive ways for Australians to trade ASX shares or US stocks – although there is a small foreign exchange margin to pay.

 Pros and cons

-- Commission-free trades for US stocks and ETFs.
+- Commission-free trades for US stocks and AU shares.

 - Social interaction with other traders to share advice and experience.